KMarshallX/VesselBoost/README.md

 <img src="./figures/vesselboost-webapp.png">
 </p>

+### **OpenRecon**
+VesselBoost is also available on Siemens OpenRecon.
+To run VesselBoost on OpenRecon enabled scanners (>XA60), please refer to the [open recon container](https://github.com/neurodesk/neurocontainers/tree/main/recipes/vesselboost).

 ## **Installation**
 This is a Python-based software package.
 To successfully run this project on your local machine, please follow the following steps to set up the necessary software environment.